Thermodynamics of Living Systems

 derive from the first law of thermodynamics that the change in the energy of a

-E) is equal to the work
+system (E) is equal to the work

-done on (or by) the system (
+done on (or by) the system (W) and the heat flow into

-(or out of) the system (
+(or out of) the system (Q) Mechanical work and

 energy are interchangeable, i.e., energy may be converted into mechanical work